haaker1/mockito/report.md

 | adjustModuleGraph                | The function is used to adjust a module graph of a source module so that a mock can be created                                                             |
 | mockClass                        | The purpose of the function is to create a mock class                                                                                                      |

-5. Are exceptions taken into account in the given measurements?

-Exceptions are not taken into account in the measurements for the tools, but are shown for manually calculated measurements.
-There, exceptions are thought of as an exit point, which lowers the CC.

-6. Is the documentation clear w.r.t. all the possible outcomes?

-The documentation is lacking for all of the functions...

 ## Refactoring